mitmadness/chuck/README.md

 ## Installation

 Please note that chuck is not a pure library, nor a reusable Express middleware.
-It's a standalone application with its own logging, database, etc. But it can be installed via an npm package and exposes a public JavaScript API as well, for writing plugins or configuring and boot it.
+It's a standalone application with its own logging, database, etc. But it can also be installed as an npm package for writing plugins or configuring and boot it.

-Chuck can be installed in two ways, either:

 ### Standalone installation

 <details>
 <summary>Classical approach.
 Use this to deploy chuck directly without integrating it to another application (except API communication of course)</summary>